Multi-Channel Speaker Verification for Single and Multi-talker Speech: Experiments

+For the replayed multi-talker test set, 2500 (1h) utterances from 364 speakers are recorded in a 10×5×3 m$^3$ meeting room.
+As shown in Fig.~\ref{fig:replay}~(a), two loudspeakers are used to replay different utterances of the internal Mandarin corpus simultaneously to generate overlapped speech.
+We create 5,000 one-vs-one trials with an equal number of target and non-target trials for replayed data.
+For the real recording of the multi-talker test set, 10h partially overlapped speech from 50 speakers in 100 debate meetings are recorded in several meeting rooms.
+Each speaker has recorded 3-5 single-talker utterances using the same multi-channel device, as enrollment.
+We create another 5,000 one-vs-one trials from segmented real recording data.
+This multi-channel audio-visual data of real debate meetings will be released in the near future~\cite{zhang2020}.
+To construct training data, we first combine a portion of VoxCeleb~\cite{nagrani2020voxceleb} (450 hrs, 7285 speakers) and a small amount of internal Mandarin data (50 hrs, 2265 speakers).
+This gives us approximately 500 hrs and 9550 speakers which is then split in 9:1 for training and validation data.
 All \ac{STFT} based features are extracted with 512-point \ac{DFT}, 25ms analysis window, and 10ms shift.
-For \ac{IPD} computation, we experiment with three set of mic pairs:\\ v0: {(0,7),(2,7),(3,11),(5,9),(11,5),(9,3)}\\ v1: {(0,2),(3,5),(6,8),(9,11),(12,14),(1,4),(5,8),(9,12)}\\ v2: {(0,1),(3,6),(4,8),(10,14),(11,13),(0,4),(1,3),(6,10),(8,11),(13,14)}\\ When features like DPR and AF use target speaker location only, they are referred to as ``DPR(1)'' and ``AF(1)''.
+For \ac{IPD} computation, we experiment with two sets of mic pairs:\\ \underline{v0}: {(0,7), (2,7), (3,11), (5,9), (11,5), (9,3)}\\ \underline{v1}: {(0,2), (3,5), (6,8), (9,11), (12,14), (1,4), (5,8), (9,12)}\\ When features like DPR and AF use target speaker location only, they are referred to as ``DPR(1)'' and ``AF(1)''.
 When interference speaker location is also used, we term them ``DPR(2)'' and ``AF(2)''.
 When interference speaker is absent, interference noise source location is used instead.